grpc/proposal/A29-xds-tls-security.md

 We need a mechanism by which a programmer can "opt in" to allow the use of xDS provided security configuration for a gRPC channel or server.
 This is achieved by supplying an `XdsChannelCredentials` (to a channel) or an `XdsServerCredentials` (to a server).
-These two new credentials types are an extension of the existing channel or server credentials types in each language.
-Each `Xds*Credentials` needs to be provided with a "fallback credentials".
-The fallback credentials is used in the following cases:
+These two new credentials types extend the existing channel or server credentials types in each language.
+Each `Xds*Credentials` needs to be provided with _fallback credentials_.
+The fallback credentials are used in the following cases:

-- when xDS is not in use such as when the `xds:` scheme is not used on the client side
+- when xDS is not in use (such as when the `xds:` scheme is not used on the client side)

-- xDS is in use but the control plane does not provide security configuration.
+- xDS is in use, but the control plane does not provide security configuration.
 The gRPC behavior in this case is different from Envoy's due to fallback credentials.
-Envoy will just use plaintext (insecure) communication mode in this case.
+Envoy will use plaintext (insecure) communication mode in this case.
 But with gRPC, the application needs to use InsecureCredentials as the fallback credentials to get the same result.